-ADVANCED MEDIA 7760 - Sem.
+ADVANCED VIDEO 7783 - Sem.
 (5 days/wk) Gr.
-10, 11, 12 Prerequisite: Media Arts1 and teacher PRODUCTION 7770 - Sem.
+10, 11, 12 Prerequisite: TV 2 and teacher PRODUCTION 7793 - Sem.
 (4 days/wk) Gr.
 11, 12 recommendation

-Students are focused, independent workers who enroll in the class to explore advanced editing techniques and the creation of video effects and motion graphics.
-Successful participation requires self-motivation, skill at time management, and creativity.
+Advanced Video Production students are focused, independent workers who enroll in the class to explore advanced editing techniques and the creation of video effects and motion graphics.
+Successful participation requires a great deal of self-motivation, skill at time management, and creativity.
 During the semester, students will create at least four short video projects of their own design.
 In the past, projects have included: public service announcements to be aired at the middle schools, entries for national and regional video contests, videos used by district teachers for instruction, short, fictional web series, promotional pieces for school and community activities, and much more.
 Students are encouraged to take on leadership roles and work together as a team to produce projects of exceptional quality.
 Students will screen productions for the class and engage in critical responses to peers' videos.
 Final edits are to be broadcast quality, and will be screened publicly.
 This course can be repeated for credit.

-DIGITAL FILM MAKING m.
+DIGITAL FILM MAKING 7803 - Sem.
 (5 days/wk) Gr.
-10, 11, 12 Prerequisite: Advanced Media Production m.
+10, 11, 12 Prerequisite: Advanced Video 7813 - Sem.
 (4 days/wk) Gr.
-11, 12
+11, 12 Production